DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Act II Summary.md

 ## Day Four
 If the players have not restored the bones of St. Andral to St. Andral's Church, the church's protective wards fail at dawn.

 If Baron Vallakovich is still in power, Vallaki observes the Festival of the Blazing Sun in <span class="citation">N8.
 Town Square (p.
-119)</span> at noon as described in <span class="citation">Festival of the Blazing Sun (p.
+119)</span> at dawn as described in <span class="citation">Festival of the Blazing Sun (p.
 123)</span>.
+If Izek kidnapped Ireena in [[Arc H - The Strazni Siblings]] and the players haven't rescued her, she burns alive in the wicker sun at dawn.

 At sundown, the parishioners of St. Andral's Church attend a service observing the holiday of St. Andral's Feast.